Hybrid qubit-oscillator module from motional states of two interacting atoms

-We evaluate the performances of all the proposed quantum gates via full evolution of the time-\emph{dependent} wave equation (See \cite{supp}).
-To analyze gate performance, we evaluate the gate fidelity, defined as
+We evaluate the performance of all the proposed quantum gates via full evolution of the time-\emph{dependent} Schr\"odinger equation.
+To analyze gate performance, we compute the gate fidelity, defined as

-where $\mathcal{T}$ is the time-ordering operator, the input state is $\ket{\psi_0}=\ket{\uparrow}\ket{0}$, and $\hat{\mathcal{U}}$ is the target unitary operator of the desired gate operation.
-The interaction Hamiltonian $\hat{H}_I(t)$ is the full 3D time-dependent Hamiltonian, including \emph{all} time-dependent terms and \emph{all} higher-order $\mathcal{O}((x'_i)^{k_{max}+1})$ terms in Eq.(\ref{eq_final_potential}); see End Matter for the specific setting of the simulations.
-In Fig.~\ref{fig3}, we determine the optimum fidelity of each gate with given displacement (squeezing) amplitudes $|\alpha|$ ($|\xi|$) by optimizing the modulation strength $\lambda$ that minimizes both higher-order terms $V_0\sum_i\mathcal{O}((x_i/W)^{k_{max}+1})$ and leakage to out-of-qubit subspace $\{\ket{\tilde{4}},\ket{\tilde{6}},\cdots\}$.
-We do not consider external decoherence in these simulations.
-All displacement, rotation, and squeezing gates, and their controlled counterparts, show $\gtrsim99\%$ gate fidelities up to some given amplitudes $|\alpha|$, $|\gamma|$, $|\xi|$ (left panel of Fig.~\ref{fig3}).
-Only the CD gate performs properly for moderate displacements of $\lesssim x_0$, i.e. $|\alpha|\lesssim1$, but this range can be improved by eliminating higher-order terms via increasing $j_{max}$.
-We roughly estimate that the timescales for optimal performance across all gates and all gate parameters $\{\alpha,\xi,\gamma\}$ are 1-10 $\mu$s for the D gate, 0.1-1 ms for the $\{$S,SR,R$\}$ gates, 0.1-10 ms for the CD gate, and 1-10 ms for the $\{$CR,CS$\}$ gates in sub-mK to mK trap depths.
+where $\mathcal{T}$ is the time-ordering operator, the initial state is $\ket{\psi_0}=\ket{\uparrow}\ket{0}$, and $\hat{\mathcal{U}}$ is the target unitary operator of the desired gate operation.
+The interaction Hamiltonian $\hat{H}_I(t)$ is the \emph{full} 3D time-dependent Hamiltonian, including \emph{all} time-dependent terms and \emph{all} higher-order $\mathcal{O}((x_i/W)^{k_{max}+1})$ terms hidden in \cref{eq:potential_general}; see End Matter for the specific parameters used in our simulations.
+In \cref{fig3}, we report the optimum fidelity of each gate as a function of the displacement (squeezing, rotation) amplitudes $|\alpha|$ ($|\xi|$, $|\gamma|$), obtained by tuning the modulation strength $\lambda$ for each amplitude to minimize both higher-order contributions $V_0\sum_i\mathcal{O}((x_i/W)^{k_{max}+1})$ and leakage outside the qubit subspace.
+Despite our minimal setting with $j_{\max}\leq 5$, we observe that all native gates in Fig.~\ref{fig3} achieve fidelities above $99\%$ over a wide parameter range in the noiseless case.
+The CD gate retains high fidelity only for moderate displacements, $|\alpha|\lesssim2$, though this limit could be substantially extended using improved potential-painting techniques with larger $j_{max}$ demonstrated in previous works~\cite{Alonso2013,Lacki2019,Yan2022}.
+The timescales for optimal performance across all gates and all gate parameters $\{\alpha,\xi,\gamma\}$ are roughly 1-10 $\mu$s for the D gate, 0.1-1 ms for the $\{$S,QR,R$\}$ gates, 0.1-10 ms for the CD gate, and 1-10 ms for the $\{$CR,CS$\}$ gates, in sub-mK to mK trap depths.
+Note that different choices of $\lambda$, especially ones larger than optimal choices, may slightly reduce the fidelity but can increase the gate speed, which may be preferable experimentally.

+\textit{Sensing Application.---} As an explicit application, we now show that the motional control of two atoms enables the accurate detection of weak magnetic dipole-dipole interaction.
+Two magnetic dipoles with the 3D relative position vector $\vec{r}$ and distance $r=|\vec{r}|$, interact via the following dipolar potential: